tranjamin/metr4810-team-17/README.md

 - Change with path to follow:
   - Modify the argument of `sim.set_waypoints()` in the same way as how you would change the path when running normally.

+Alternatively, run the normal script using on of the sim config files.

 ### File Guide